KomodoPlatform/NotaryNodes/season8/candidates/strob/README.md

 </p>

 <p align="center">
-:point_up:You can scan the QR codes with your smartphone wallet! :point_up:
+:point_up:You can scan the QR codes with your smartphone wallet!
 </p>

 <br>